|home | exhibitions | interviews | features | profiles | webprojects | archive|

 The boys sing the maypole song

 Chocolate hares or bunnies, as Howie notices them in the Summerisle Post Office, are not necessarily associated with May Day, but are part of an Easter tradition imported from Germany.
 Some have suggested that the hare was originally a symbol of the Saxon goddess, Ostara or Eostre, after which Easter is named, but this is disputed.
 Robin Hardy, in interviews, has referred to the hare as a symbol of the 'transmutated soul' (Cinefantastique, 1977).
 Probably because the animal is so elusive, the hare is certainly linked in Celtic and Scandinavian folklore with witches, and their magical ability to shape-shift; something suggested, perhaps, by Lionel Miskin's beautiful ceramic hare at the Museum of Witchcraft.
 The Scottish witch Isobel Gowdie famously exclaimed 'I sall goe intill ane haire, with sorrow, and sych, and meikle care', whilst in Cornwall the fabled witch of Treva, and Old Molly of Polperro could also shape-change at will.

 Although in the film it is referred to, explicitly, as a 'phallic symbol' or 'image of the penis', and in Frazer's book as an ancient 'relic of tree worship', the maypole may or may not precede Christianity.
 In Britain the oldest recorded accounts date from only the 14th century.
 In The Wicker Man a may pole is located outside the school, and the boys who dance round it sing a song with lyrics by Paul Giovanni.
-Thus, whilst elsewhere in the film composer Giovanni borrowed themes from nursery rhymes (eg Oranges and Lemons) and Robbie Burns (Corn Rigs), the maypole song is modern and was composed especially for the film.
+Therefore, whilst elsewhere in the film composer Giovanni borrowed themes from nursery rhymes (eg Oranges and Lemons) and Robbie Burns (Corn Rigs), the maypole song is modern and was composed especially for the film.
 It is a direct and rather lovely expression of the circularity of life:

 In the woods there grew a